 I am preparing my PhD thesis in Information Studies at the University of Lund.
-My PhD Project "(How) Does Social Sciences and Humanities Knowledge Travel from Eastern Africa to Europe?
-Scholarly Communication and World Society" approaches to further postcolonial research questions in information studies.
+My PhD Project "The Power to Select.
+East African Social Sciences and Humanities and a Global Scholarly Communication System" approaches to further postcolonial research questions in information studies.

 Between 2011 and 2015, I was employed at the Vienna University's Library, Open Access Office.
 My main functions were: research to back up strategic decisions, repository management, in the area of overlap to IT, OJS support and advisory services on Open Access publishing.